nasa/icarous/docs/setup.md

 The [gsInterface]() app can be configured to connect to a GCS usin a telemtry radio via a serial or socket connection.
 Data packets sent to the GCS use the mavlink protocol.
-[MAVProxy]() can be used as a GCS to interface with ICAROUS.
+[WebGS]() can be used as a GCS to interface with ICAROUS.
 The ICAROUS repository provides [custom modules]() for MAVProxy to upload geofences, flight plans.
 Also simulate traffic intruders and visualize traffic avoidance data  (kinematic track bands).